 - He is not faithful in what he says, that is, he cannot be trusted;

 The Japanese brain thinks differently from the Brazilian brain

-As much as Brazilians find the Japanese language difficult, so too do the Japanese find any Western language difficult.
+As much as Brazilians find the Japanese language difficult, so do the Japanese find any Western language difficult.
 The origin and explanation lies in the use of the cerebral hemispheres.
-A study was carried out that proves that the Japanese brain works differently from that of other Western peoples.
+A study was carried out that proves that the Japanese brain works differently compared to other Western peoples.

-Certainly, this may have somehow influenced the culture of the Japanese people.
-The biggest difference from one culture to another has to do with the use of KANJI and HIRAGANA / KATAKANA, according to the book “Knowing the Brain” written by Luciano Mecacci.
-In this book he talks about the influence that ideograms and phonetics have on the use of the brain's hemispheres.
+Certainly, this may have influenced the culture of the Japanese people in some way.
+The biggest difference from one culture to another has to do with the use of KANJI and HIRAGANA / KATAKANA, according to the book “Conhecendo o Cérebro” written by Luciano Mecacci.
+In this book he talks about the influence that ideograms and phonetics have on the use of the hemispheres of the brain.

-Neurosurgeon Raul Marino, a professor emeritus at USP's Faculty of Medicine, presides over the Brazilian Institute of Ethics and Bioethics and is the author of the book “The Japanese Brain”.
+Neurosurgeon Raul Marino, a professor emeritus at the USP School of Medicine, presides over the Brazilian Institute of Ethics and Bioethics and is the author of the book “The Japanese Brain”.
 In this book we can see some differences between the left and right hemispheres of the brains:

 |LEFT HEMISPHERE||RIGHT HEMISPHERE|

 |Verbal: uses words to name, describe and define;||Non-verbal: perception of things with a minimal relationship with words;|